Rabios/Lotus/README.md

 # Lotus
 Lotus is an Open-Source,Moddable,Freeware Lua and MoonScript IDE,Aimed towards software and game development and also for basic needs

+Lotus developed entirely 11 days,11 Days of the hard work and the clever ideas

 # Features
 - Lightweight,Fast as lightning
 - Simple and easy to understand,Comes with user-friendly GUI